 Detailed Description

-The study will enroll approximately 59 participants and will be conducted in two parts:
+The study was planned to enroll approximately 59 participants and be conducted in two parts:

-Part 1 is a Safety Run-in of approximately 20 participants, to assess whether sabatolimab as monotherapy at the two tested dose levels (400 mg and 800 mg intravenously Q4W) is safe when administered in the post-aHSCT setting.
-For each dose level, once the required number of evaluable participants has been confirmed, enrollment will be halted until participants have completed the DLT observation period (≥ 8 weeks following the first dose).
-Following the observation period for DLTs, a Safety Review Meeting will be conducted after each dose level to assess safety and determine the recommended dose for expansion to proceed with enrollment of additional cohorts in Part 2 of the study.
+Part 1 was a Safety Run-in of approximately 20 participants, to assess whether sabatolimab as monotherapy at the two tested dose levels (400 mg and 800 mg intravenously Q4W) was safe when administered in the post-aHSCT setting.
+For each dose level, once the required number of evaluable participants had been confirmed, enrollment would be halted until participants had completed the dose limiting toxicities (DLT) observation period (≥ 8 weeks following the first dose).
+Following the observation period for DLTs, a Safety Review Meeting was to be conducted after each dose level to assess safety and determine the recommended dose for expansion to proceed with enrollment of additional cohorts in Part 2 of the study.

-Part 2 consists of sabatolimab monotherapy expansion cohort of approximately 13 participants, sabatolimab in combination with azacitidine cohort of approximately 20 participants, and an adolescent cohort of approximately 6 participants (≥ 12 years but < 18 years of age) with sabatolimab as monotherapy.
-Sabatolimab will be administered at the recommended dose for expansion determined in Part 1.
+Part 2 consisted of sabatolimab monotherapy expansion cohort of approximately 13 participants, sabatolimab in combination with azacitidine cohort of approximately 20 participants, and an adolescent cohort of approximately 6 participants (≥ 12 years but < 18 years of age) with sabatolimab as monotherapy.
+Sabatolimab was to be administered at the recommended dose for expansion determined in Part 1.

 Study Type